swc-uiuc/shell-genomics/index.md

 >
 > #### Prerequisites
 >
-> This lesson uses data hosted on an Amazon Machine Instance (AMI).
+> This lesson uses data hosted on the University of Illinois' Biocluster computing cluster.
 Workshop participants will be given information on how
-> to log-in to the AMI during the workshop.
+> to log-in to Biocluster during the workshop.
 Learners using these materials for self-directed study will need to set up their own
-> AMI.
+> Amazon Machine Instance (AMI).
 Information on setting up an AMI and accessing the required data is provided on the [Genomics Workshop setup page](http://www.datacarpentry.org/genomics-workshop/setup/).
 {: .prereq}

 > ## For Instructors